oobrien/allthedocks/README.md

 * 716	Stainsby Road , Poplar EAST

 V3 published late 27 September 2022, tweaks near the end of the routes so they all finish at the same station and at the same predicted take.

+V4 published late 30 September 2022, including a newly (re)opened docking station on the South route.
+This was the version used by the challenge.